 Key Stage 1 includes Year 1 and Year 2 children (aged 5-7).
 Learning in KS1 builds upon the children’s experiences in EYFS curriculum.
 The curriculum continues to be practical, active and challenging enriched with external visits, specialist subject visitors to school and engaging outdoor learning in our learning zones around the school.

-Teachers plan and organise the learning for each year group to ensure that there is continuity and progression.
-Children's progress is regularly assessed and work is planned to meet specific needs.
+Teachers plan and organise the learning for each year group to ensure that there is coverage, continuity and progression.
+Children's progress is regularly assessed and work is planned to meet the specific needs of individuals.

 English, Mathematics and Science are the core national curriculum subjects.
 History, Geography, Art and Design, Computing, Music, PE, and Design Technology are known as the foundation subjects.
 Further subjects covered are RE and PSHE (personal, social and health education).

 For further information about any of the subjects taught at Milford please visit our curriculum information pages.